US STOCKS-Wall St climbs with energy rebound, Pfizer deal

 NYSE advancing issues outnumbered declining ones 2,349 to 749, for a 3.14-to-1 ratio; on the Nasdaq, 2,028 issues rose and 718 fell, for a 2.82-to-1 ratio favoring advancers.

-The S&P 500 posted 43 new 52-week highs and 2 lows; the Nasdaq Composite recorded 90 new highs and 36 lows.
-(Editing by Nick Zieminski and Meredith Mazzilli)
+The S&P 500 was posting 43 new 52-week highs and 2 lows; the Nasdaq Composite was recording 90 new highs and 36 lows.
+(Editing by Nick Zieminski)

 * Dow down 0.29 pct, S&P up 0.08 pct, Nasdaq up 0.19 pct (Updates with close of U.S. market)